Faculty + Staff

 Assistant Professor

-Dr. Liu is a tenure-track assistant professor in the Department of Mathematics and Computer Science.
-He received his Ph.D. in electrical and computer engineering from Florida International University in 2020.
-He earned his BS in Computer Science from Southeast University in 2007 and a MS in Computer Engineering from Florida International University in 2012.
-Before Joining Lawrence Tech, Dr. Liu was a research associate in the Department of Electrical and Computer Engineering at Lehigh University and had more than six years of full-time industry experience in software development and data analytics.
+Dr. Tao Liu is a tenure-track Assistant Professor in the Department of Mathematics and Computer Science at Lawrence Technological University.
+He received his Ph.D. in Electrical and Computer Engineering from Florida International University (FIU) in 2020, under the supervision of Dr. Wujie Wen(now at North Carolina State University).
+He also earned an M.S. in Computer Engineering from FIU in 2012 and a B.S. in Computer Science from Southeast University in 2007.
+Before joining Lawrence Tech, Dr. Liu was a Research Associate in the Department of Electrical and Computer Engineering at Lehigh University and accumulated more than six years of full-time industry experience in software development and data analytics.

 » Document Viewer